OpenMS/pyopenms-docs/docs/source/fragment_spectrum_generation.rst

 Full Fragment Ion :term:`Mass Spectrum<mass spectrum>`
 ******************************************************

-We can also produce additional :term:`peaks` in the fragment ion :term:`mass spectrum`, such as isotopic :term:`peaks`, precursor :term:`peaks`, ions from higher charge states, additional ion series, or common neutral
+We can also produce additional peaks in the fragment ion :term:`mass spectrum`, such as isotopic peaks, precursor peaks, ions from higher charge states, additional ion series, or common neutral
 losses:

 .. code-block:: python